Ponce/slackbuilds/games/gzdoom/README_SBo.txt

 of classic soundcards from the early 1990s.
 They may sound "clunky" to modern ears, but they may also bring back fond memories for long-time Doom players.

-While you're in the Sound Options menu, it's probably a good idea to set "Output System" to "ALSA" (otherwise, the default is OSS emulation, which doesn't share the soundcard nicely with other apps).